 Holy Raisin Bran, Batman, have we got some scoops for you!

 Ward is filled with fascinating stories.
 Thus, we figured we'd let him tell his side of his story.
-To celebrate his birthday, here are some things you might not know about Burt Ward, as told to us by the man himself.
+Here are some things you might not know about Burt Ward, as told to us by the man himself.

 He was just as surprised and dazzled by 'Batman' as we were when it first premiered.